Background pattern

 This medication is contraindicated in children and adolescents under 12 years old.

 This medication may interfere with skin tests that use allergens.
-It is recommended to stop taking this medication at least 3 days before starting the tests and inform your doctor.
+It is recommended to suspend the use of this medication at least 3 days before starting the tests and inform the doctor.

-Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA with other medications
+Taking GELOCATIL GRIPE CON PSEUDOEFEDRINA tablets with other medications

-• Medications for treating epilepsy: Antiepileptics (lamotrigine, phenytoin, or other hydantoins, phenobarbital, methylphenobarbital, primidone, carbamazepine).
+• Medications for epilepsy: Antiepileptics (lamotrigine, phenytoin, or other hydantoins, phenobarbital, methylphenobarbital, primidone, carbamazepine).

-• Medications for treating seizures and depression (barbiturates), used as hypnotics, sedatives, and anticonvulsants.
+• Medications for convulsions and depression (barbiturates), used as hypnotics, sedatives, and anticonvulsants.

 • Medication to prevent blood clots: Oral anticoagulants (acenocoumarol, warfarin).

-• Medications used to increase urine elimination (diuretics of the loop, such as furosemide, or other diuretics), and other diuretics that cause potassium loss (such as diuretics for hypertension or others).
+• Medications used to increase urine elimination (diuretics such as furosemide, or other diuretics), and other diuretics that cause potassium loss (such as diuretics for hypertension or other).

 • Medications used to prevent nausea and vomiting: Metoclopramide and domperidone.